ysong126/ysong126.github.io/index.md

 feature_text: |
   ### Yang Song
   Data Science/Machine Learning/Economics
-excerpt: "I am Ph.D. student in Economics at North Carolina State University.
+excerpt: "I am a Ph.D. student in Economics at North Carolina State University.
 My research focuses on using machine learning methods in economic problems."
 ---

- I am Ph.D. student in Economics at North Carolina State University.
+ I am a Ph.D. student in Economics at North Carolina State University.
 My research focuses on using machine learning methods in economic problems.